 Sarah Mardis, daughter of David and Teresa Mardis, graduated from Caldwell High School in 2007 and Kansas City Kansas Community College in May 2009, majoring in Mortuary Science.
 Sarah received her master Funeral Directors License in December of 2010 and now works for Prairie Rose Funeral Home in Harper.
 When available, she also fills in here in Caldwell.

 Rebecca Kinkade, daughter of David and Teresa Mardis, graduated from Caldwell High School in 2009.
 Rebecca graduated form Cowley County Community College in May 2011 with a degree in Graphic Design.
 Rebecca now lives in Ponca City, Oklahoma where she works at the Osage Casino and also has Becca’s Custom Decals.
 She helps out at the Mortuary when she can.

 Funeral Home Assistant

 Karen Sturm was born and raised in Caldwell, Kansas.
-She and her husband, Harold, have farmed in the Caldwell area for over 45 years.
+She and her late husband, Harold, have farmed in the Caldwell area for over 45 years.
 They are the parents of two sons and have four granddaughters.
 Karen is active in the United Methodist Church and is a certified lay speaker for the Kansas West conference.
 She is the tourism director for the Caldwell Chamber of Commerce, chairperson of the Caldwell Historical Society Community Theater Group and serves on the board of the Kansas Cattletown Coalition.
 As a native of Caldwell she feels it is a special privilege to assist families in their time of need.